 - Fancy Blue

 Blue Diamond Price

-Blue diamonds are very rare, we can’t say it enough, and therefore giving a fixed diamond price for it is hard.
-However, we made a table to give you an indication of what it could cost.
-To know today’s price it is recommended to reach out to an expert as the price depends on diamond size, color, clarity and how the diamond is cut.
+Blue diamonds are very rare.
+Therefore, giving a fixed diamond price for the stones of this color is hard.
+However, we've made a table to give their approximate cost.
+For updated prices, we recommend reaching out to our expert as the price depends on diamond size, color, clarity, and how the diamond is cut.

 ||Blue Diamond Price per Carat

 ||From $1,950 to $3,150

 ||From $3,700 to $6,050